solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 its address-specific CUs remain to be unchanged due to the temporal stalemate of relevant transaction processing.

-On top of the direct appreciation of fairness in congestion control for heavily write-locked addresses, this proposal also obsoletes both the existing block-wide CU limit and the account-write CU limit to overcome their inherent unfair ness
+On top of the direct appreciation of fairness, this proposal also obsoletes both the existing block-wide CU limit and the account-write CU limit to overcome their inherent unfairness and problems.
+Towards that end, rather drastic technical and economical changes are needed for this proposal as described below.

 ## Detailed Design